mugsuk/Pandoc.tmbundle/README.markdown

 ### Drag and Drop Conversions

-Open a new document in TextMate, set the language to Pandoc, drag a file onto it, and the bundle will try to convert it to Pandoc Markdown.
+Open a new document in TextMate, set the language to Pandoc, drag a file onto it, and the bundle will try to convert it to Pandoc Markdown - **this may not work as I have not updated these commands.**

 Here are the details: